Term logic: Syllogism in the first figure

-In the Middle Ages, for mnemonic reasons they were called "Barbara", "Celarent", "Darii" and "Ferio" respectively.
+In the Middle Ages, for mnemonic reasons (based on the pattern of vowels used to represent each of the propositions) they were called "Barbara", "Celarent", "Darii" and "Ferio" respectively.

-The difference between the first figure and the other two figures is that the syllogism of the first figure is complete while that of the second and third is not.
+The difference between the first figure and the other two figures is that the syllogism of the first figure is "perfect" (i.e., obviously valid without any further steps or premises) while that of the second and third is not.
 This is important in Aristotle's theory of the syllogism for the first figure is axiomatic while the second and third require proof.
 The proof of the second and third figure always leads back to the first figure.

 Syllogism in the second figure

-This is what Robin Smith says in English that Aristotle said in Ancient Greek: "...
+Aristotle says of the second figure: "...
 If M belongs to every N but to no X, then neither will N belong to any X. For if M belongs to no X, neither does X belong to any M; but M belonged to every N; therefore, X will belong to no N (for the first figure has again come about)."

 The above statement can be simplified by using the symbolical method used in the Middle Ages: